Enhancing Human Capital

 ■“Leadership journey”: Selective training for aspiring executives

 An selective training program called Leadership Journey is held to train executive candidates to be the next generation of dip leaders.
 The training involves groups of around ten mangers gathering at the company’s recreational facility in Zushi, Kanagawa Prefecture once a month for eight months.
 There they work to increase their ability to embody our philosophy as leaders by first setting a theme related to transformation at the workplace and then learning and polishing together the skills required for such a transformation.
 After completing the training, a leadership conference is held where they present the results of their efforts.
 They give their presentations in front of CEO Tomita and other executives.
-In FY2022/2, 15 people were selected as executive candidates and received the training, and for FY’23/3, 21 people have been selected.
+In FY’22/2, 15 people were selected as executive candidates, and in FY’23/2 and FY’24/2, 21 and 30 people were selected respectively.

 ■Self-education support